 I’ve been feeling younger since I turned sixty.
 And this is not another glib sentence I’ve made up as an opening line for a work of fiction.
 It’s a bare, unadorned fact.
 But why do I feel young when I ought to feel oldish?
 I had been pondering over this riddle for some time, and this morning, the answer flashed before me while I was crossing the grey, utterly lonely no-man’s land between sleep and wakefulness.

 Turning sixty means you have attained the socially accepted retirement age in our country.
-Once you have crossed the magic line, even if you don’t have a steady job like yours truly, your friends no longer consider you an “unemployed person”.
+Once you have crossed the magic line, even if you don’t have a steady job like yours truly, your friends no longer gives you a miss because you are “unemployed”.
 No one looks down upon you because your picture never came on Page 3 of any newspaper.
 Rather, people think that somehow, you have earned your right to sit back and relax under the sun.
 In other words, the society writes you off as a stick-in-the-mud oldie and stops expecting anything from you.
 And that, Dear Reader, is the biggest advantage you gain after toiling hard for six decades.
 I reckon it makes you feel good!

 The lack of societal expectancy is reflected in you too.
 You stop bothering about many things that you worried about earlier.
 You realise that you didn’t really have to please your boss, if you still had one.
 Or your spouse, for that matter.
 If you managed to reach this stage with your wife still being your wife, both of you would be so utterly inter-dependent that you would have realised there was no escape.
 And you had better accept the truth.
 Keep fighting, but make merry too, until the winter breeze starts blowing in.